panreyes/pixtudio/README.md

 # README #

-This project is a 2D game engine with an emphasis on PC & mobile gaming.
+PixTudio is a 2D game engine with an emphasis on PC & mobile gaming.

 The project originated from the (unsuccessful) Kickstarter for [Explosive Dinosaurs](https://www.kickstarter.com/projects/rawrlab/explosive-dinosaurs-minigames-dinosaurs-and-explos)

 ## CREDITS ##
 PixTudio relies on code from the following projects:

-* [BennuGD](http://www.bennugd.org) - The main code base for PixTudio
+* [BennuGD](http://www.bennugd.org) - The main code base for PixTudio from which it was forked
 * [SDL2](https://libsdl.org/)
 * [Chipmunk](https://chipmunk-physics.net/)
 * [libcurl](http://curl.haxx.se/)